taverntesting/taverntesting.github.io/documentation.md

 Since 0.11.0, it is possible to 'mark' tests.
-This uses Pytest behind the scenes - see the [pytest mark documentation](https://docs.pytest.org/en/latest/example/markers.html) for details on their implementation.
+This uses Pytest behind the scenes - see the [pytest mark documentation](https://docs.pytest.org/en/latest/example/markers.html) for details on their implementation and prerequisites for use.

 In short, marks can be used to: